i4Ds/IRE/OculusCarVideo/README.md

-OculusRiftExamples
+OculusCarVideo
 ==================

-Example code for using the Oculus Rift
+Example code for using the Oculus Rift forked from the project [Oculus Rift in Action](https://github.com/OculusRiftInAction/OculusRiftInAction).

 # Notes